cosminsandu/clean-code-php/README.md

 ### Avoid Side Effects

-A function produces a side effect if it does anything other than take a value in and return another value or values.
+Side effects are lies.
+Your function promises to do one thing, but it also does other _hidden_ things.
 A side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.

 Now, you do need to have side effects in a program on occasion.